rafaelbbraz/assistant-server/README.md

 1. Supabase project (URL, Service Role key, DB host/port/name/user/password)
 2. OpenAI API key
 3. If not using the Marketplace, add environment variables in Vercel project settings
+4. Disable Vercel Deployment Protection if the API needs to be publicly accessible; otherwise Vercel shows its SSO page and the browser never reaches your server.

 See [docs/VERCEL_DEPLOYMENT.md](docs/VERCEL_DEPLOYMENT.md) for detailed deployment guide.